Writers, Let’s Embrace the New Era of the Entrepreneur!

 Stop complaining about the state of the writing industry and instead do something about it.
 Apply all your energy, abilities and resources to reach your goals.
 If publishers won’t publish your book and you know your work is good, what is preventing you from self-publishing your own book?
 Get over being shy and take every step to self-publish your own book.
 If your book is good, proper marketing will get it in front of people and they will love and buy it.

 If you write articles for websites and you can’t seem to find enough writing gigs or you just don’t like the pay for article writing services, what’s preventing you from creating your own content marketing startup that will not only empower you, but also other writers and professionals?
-You really need to unleash your inner creativity and entrepreneur in order to take charge of your own destiny.
+You need to unleash your inner creativity and entrepreneur to take charge of your own destiny.

 Unleash your inner creativity and entrepreneur

 Writers have an innate creative, entrepreneurial mind that can make this world a better place.
 Offer your services unashamedly and unreservedly.
 Come up with innovative ways to market, establish and grow your writing business and career.
 Of course, this is easier said than done.
-The entrepreneur's road is not smooth sailing.
-It is full of bumps and potholes, but you must tread through it to reach greener pastures.
-Challenges breed innovation and innovation coupled with hard work and determination brings change and progress.

 Mark Twain wisely counseled: “The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one."
 If you truly want to succeed in this new age, you must get up and fight for your dreams.
 When you're not completely committed to something, it's difficult to make any serious progress.
 But, if you are totally committed to something you believe in, you are unstoppable!